HugoBlox/theme-academic-cv/content/home/research.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Research"
+title = "Research topics"
-subtitle = "Our research interests"
+# subtitle = "Our research interests"

 # Showcase personal skills or business features.
 #